Safety

 DO I NEED AN INSPECTION?

-ASC Sailing Instructions require all yachts participating in ASC races to have a completed, current Category 7 compliance form (or better) AND an ASC Additional Equipment Form lodged with the Club before racing.
+*ASC Sailing Instructions require all yachts participating in ASC races to have a current Category 7 compliance (or better).
+Completed forms must be uploaded to SailSys with each series entered.

 Compliance forms expire after 12 months.